 Aalborg Police Station

 The police station was originally built in 1966 with APA as the architect.
-The building is designed as a simple corridor building with a concrete gable and continuous concrete bands in the facade.
+The building is designed as a simple corridor structure with a concrete gable and continuous concrete bands in the facade.

 The extension is connected to the original building via a three-story lightweight structure with glass facades and suspended bridges that link the new and the old administrative buildings.
 A prominent vertical wall clad in stainless steel plates conveys the transition between the two buildings.
 The new administrative building features facades of highly polished black African granite, presenting itself as a precise monolith.